hyperledger/fabric/docs/source/couchdb_tutorial.rst

 ~~~~~~~~~~~~

 Fabric supports two types of peer databases.
 LevelDB is the default state
-database embedded in the peer node and stores chaincode data as simple
+database embedded in the peer node.
+LevelDB stores chaincode data as simple
-key-value pairs and supports key, key range, and composite key queries only.
+key-value pairs and only supports key, key range, and composite key queries.
-CouchDB is an optional alternate state database that supports rich
+CouchDB is an optional alternate state database that allows you to model data
-queries when chaincode data values are modeled as JSON.
-Rich queries are more
-flexible and efficient against large indexed data stores, when you want to
-query the actual data value content rather than the keys.
-CouchDB is a JSON
-document datastore rather than a pure key-value store therefore enabling
-indexing of the contents of the documents in the database.
+on the ledger as JSON and issue rich queries against data values rather than
+the keys.
+CouchDB also allows you to deploy indexes with your chaincode to make
+queries more efficient, and enable you to query large datasets.

 In order to leverage the benefits of CouchDB, namely content-based JSON
 queries, your data must be modeled in JSON format.
 You must decide whether to use